a2civictech/a2downvoting/README.md

 sometimes there are no city-wide races, e.g., nov 2015

-wardscrape is a worker script that converts a specific precinct and ward html report into text.
+wardscrape is a worker script that converts the html for a specific precinct + ward report into text.

+###

+TODO

+###

+combine results from primaries, whcih can be recognized as races starting with one of the following words

+	DEM, REP, LIB, D, R, L

+(followed by a space)

+it is possible to decode elections earlier than aug 2013 ... but maybe it's not worth it.